Ex-ED officer Rajeshwar Singh wins Sarojini Nagar seat | Politics

 - India

-Former ED officer and BJP candidate Rajeshwar Singh won the Sarojini Nagar seat in Uttar Pradesh's capital Lucknow with a margin of over 32,000 votes against his nearest Samajwadi Party rival.
+Former Enforcement Directorate officer and BJP candidate Rajeshwar Singh won the Sarojini Nagar seat in Uttar Pradesh's capital Lucknow with a margin of over 32,000 votes against his nearest Samajwadi Party rival.

-Singh posted a picture of him receiving the certificate of election from EC authorities from his official Twitter handle and said it was the victory of the people of his constituency.
+Singh posted a picture of him receiving the certificate of election from EC authorities from his official Twitter handle and said it was a victory of the people of his constituency.
+Singh got 1.60 lakh (or 49.07 per cent) of the total votes cast, defeating Abhishek Mishra by a margin of 56,186 votes, the Election Commission website showed.

-However, the Election Commission website update at 7:45 pm showed Singh was leading with a margin of 32,726 votes over Mishra and the result was in progress.
-Mishra is considered to be a trusted lieutenant of Samajwadi Party (SP) chief Akhilesh Yadav.
+Mishra, considered a trusted lieutenant of SP chief Akhilesh Yadav, got 1.04 lakh (or 31.9 per cent) of the total votes counted while BSP's Mohammed Jalees stood third with 33,356 votes, the EC showed.

 Singh was serving as the joint director of the federal probe agency at its zonal office in Lucknow and he took voluntary retirement from service (VRS), which was approved by the Centre in January.

-The Enforcement Directorate (ED) officer, who turns 49 tomorrow, began his civil service career with the Uttar Pradesh Police, in which he served for about 10 years.
+The Enforcement Directorate (ED) officer, who turns 49 on Friday, began his civil service career with the Uttar Pradesh Police, in which he served for about 10 years.
 The next 14 years of his service were in the ED, which he had joined on central deputation in 2007.

 ''I would say that this victory of the party in Uttar Pradesh is a victory of the ideology of the BJP.
 The ideology of the country first.
 The other parties we were fighting had the ideology of family first, mafia first, criminals first,'' Singh said.